Tips for Traveling Across Australia

 Whichever means of transport you choose, it’s absolutely crucial you make sure it’s in perfect working condition before you leave.
 Don’t be fooled by the glitz and glamor of Sydney and the east coast.

 Australia is a vast, sparsely inhabited country with very harsh climate and the last thing you want is to be left stranded in the middle of nowhere.
-A scenario like that could be extremely dangerous, so make sure you always have, the phone number of a mobile mechanic on you, as well as a working phone.
+A scenario like that could be extremely dangerous, so having the car checked out by a reliable mobile mechanic the day before can be a life-saver for such trips..

 Have your mechanic do a thoroughly examine your engine, battery, brakes, oil, and tires before the trip.
 Oh, and never leave unless your A/C is in perfect working condition.